brotatotes/bht-automation/bht gen 3/John/Chapter 2/John 2 9 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-21-2023 03:04:19
+- Timestamp: 12-25-2023 20:33:44
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 92
+- BHT Word Count: 83
-- BHT Commentary Usage: 30.16%
+- BHT Commentary Usage: 36.21%
-- BHT Quality Score: 1.2354115315043979
+- BHT Quality Score: 1.4576635438243262
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (63):
+- ChatGPT injected words (58):
-	['a', 'and', 'approval', 'arranging', 'at', 'between', 'blocks', 'bridegroom', 'called', 'change', 'christians', 'collusion', 'complete', 'demonstrating', 'does', 'equate', 'event', 'feast', 'for', 'give', 'governor', 'impartial', 'in', 'indicates', 'into', 'jesus', 'judgment', 'knew', 'law', 'life', 'liquor', 'love', 'miracle', 'modern', 'no', 'not', 'of', 'others', 'participated', 'properties', 'remained', 'role', 's', 'servants', 'showed', 'social', 'source', 'stumbling', 'tablemaster', 'teaches', 'the', 'this', 'those', 'to', 'trade', 'transformation', 'turned', 'unaware', 'up', 'water', 'while', 'willingly', 'wine']
+	['after', 'and', 'anything', 'as', 'at', 'authenticity', 'baptist', 'bridegroom', 'but', 'by', 'cause', 'christians', 'commended', 'confirming', 'criticism', 'encourages', 'faced', 'feast', 'for', 'give', 'governor', 'in', 'into', 'it', 'jesus', 'john', 'knew', 'law', 'life', 'love', 'may', 'miracle', 'not', 'of', 'others', 'participated', 'paul', 'power', 'servants', 'served', 'sin', 'social', 'source', 'stumble', 'tasting', 'taught', 'that', 'the', 'time', 'to', 'turned', 'unlike', 'up', 'water', 'wedding', 'who', 'willingly', 'wine']
-- ChatGPT injected words (significant words only) (44):
+- ChatGPT injected words (significant words only) (37):
-	['approval', 'arranging', 'blocks', 'bridegroom', 'called', 'change', 'christians', 'collusion', 'complete', 'demonstrating', 'equate', 'event', 'feast', 'governor', 'impartial', 'indicates', 'jesus', 'judgment', 'knew', 'law', 'life', 'liquor', 'love', 'miracle', 'modern', 'participated', 'properties', 'remained', 'role', 's', 'servants', 'showed', 'social', 'source', 'stumbling', 'tablemaster', 'teaches', 'trade', 'transformation', 'turned', 'unaware', 'water', 'willingly', 'wine']
+	['authenticity', 'baptist', 'bridegroom', 'cause', 'christians', 'commended', 'confirming', 'criticism', 'encourages', 'faced', 'feast', 'governor', 'jesus', 'john', 'knew', 'law', 'life', 'love', 'miracle', 'participated', 'paul', 'power', 'servants', 'served', 'sin', 'social', 'source', 'stumble', 'tasting', 'taught', 'time', 'turned', 'unlike', 'water', 'wedding', 'willingly', 'wine']

 ### Logs
-- Attempt 1 BHT: The tablemaster, unlike the servants, was unaware of the miracle that had taken place, remaining ignorant of the source of the wine.
-While Jesus engaged in the social life of his time, his actions should not be interpreted as a blanket endorsement of modern-day alcohol consumption.
-Rather, the law of love teaches Christians to be willing to sacrifice personal liberties for the sake of their brothers and sisters.
-It is evident that there was no collusion between Jesus and any of the individuals involved in the feast, as demonstrated by the impartial judgment of the tablemaster.
-The water used for the miracle transformed into wine, completely changing its properties and characteristics.
-Ultimately, the governor of the feast called the bridegroom to him, highlighting the role of the bridegroom in overseeing and orchestrating the event.
+- Attempt 1 BHT: The servants at the wedding knew that the wine they served had once been water, but they were unaware of the power that had transformed it.
+Unlike John the Baptist, Jesus participated in the social life of the time, even though he was criticized for it.
+The law of love, as taught by Paul, encourages Christians to give up anything that may cause others to stumble into sin.
+The governor of the feast, who tasted the wine, called the bridegroom to commend him.
+The whole company at the wedding witnessed the transformation of the water into wine and knew that there was no trickery involved.
-- 🔄 John 2:9 (attempt 1, 135 words, 33.33% quotes quality score: 1.289890865981512, V2 normalized quality score: 34.23, commentator tiers 1-3: 24.53%, 36.93%, 38.54%)
+- 🔄 John 2:9 (attempt 1, 105 words, 45.71% quotes quality score: 1.4587962045953873, V2 normalized quality score: 39.85, commentator tiers 1-3: 25.5%, 28.6%, 45.9%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: The tablemaster remained unaware of the miracle, while the servants knew the source of the water-turned-wine.
-While Jesus participated in social life, this does not equate to approval of modern liquor trade.
-Love's law teaches Christians to willingly give up stumbling blocks for others.
-The impartial judgment of the tablemaster showed no collusion between Jesus and those at the feast.
-The water's transformation into wine indicates a complete change in properties.
-The governor of the feast called the bridegroom, demonstrating the bridegroom's role in arranging the event.
+- Attempt 2 BHT: The servants who drew the water at the wedding knew its source but not the power that transformed it into wine.
+Jesus, unlike John the Baptist, engaged in social activity, even at the risk of criticism.
+The law of love as taught by Paul encourages believers to willingly give up stumbling blocks.
+The governor of the feast, after tasting the wine, praised the bridegroom.
+The partygoers witnessed the water turning into wine, confirming there was no deception involved.
-- 🔄 John 2:9 (attempt 2, 92 words, 30.16% quotes quality score: 1.2354115315043979, V2 normalized quality score: 32.42, commentator tiers 1-3: 23.8%, 33.71%, 42.49%)
+- 🔄 John 2:9 (attempt 2, 78 words, 35.59% quotes quality score: 1.4333046769189122, V2 normalized quality score: 39.0, commentator tiers 1-3: 28.06%, 29.66%, 42.28%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: The tablemaster was unaware of the miracle, whereas the servants knew the source of the water-turned-wine.
-Jesus's social engagement does not endorse the modern liquor trade's harmful effects.
-Love's law requires Christians to willingly give up stumbling blocks.
-The impartial judgment of the tablemaster reveals no collusion with Jesus.
-The water's transformation into wine implies a complete change in properties.
-The governor of the feast summoned the bridegroom, highlighting his role in the event's arrangements.
+	- VERSE_REF FOUND IN BHT!
+- Attempt 3 BHT: The servants at the wedding were aware of the water's origin but not of the transformative power that changed it into wine.
+Jesus, in contrast to John the Baptist, immersed himself in social life despite facing criticism.
+The law of love, as explained by Paul, encourages believers to willingly relinquish whatever may cause others to stumble.
+The governor of the feast called the bridegroom after tasting the wine, and the guests witnessed the miraculous conversion of water to wine, assuring them that no deceit was involved.
-- 🔄 John 2:9 (attempt 3, 82 words, 25.86% quotes quality score: 1.216266343903074, V2 normalized quality score: 31.78, commentator tiers 1-3: 24.33%, 36.58%, 39.09%)
+- 🔄 John 2:9 (attempt 3, 87 words, 34.38% quotes quality score: 1.4146090862443326, V2 normalized quality score: 38.38, commentator tiers 1-3: 29.6%, 26.81%, 43.59%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: The tablemaster remained unaware of the miracle, while the servants knew the source of the water-turned-wine.
-Jesus's involvement in social life does not imply approval of the modern liquor trade's destructive influence.
-Love's law calls on Christians to willingly relinquish stumbling blocks.
-The impartial judgment of the tablemaster indicates no secret collaboration with Jesus took place.
-The water's transformation into wine denotes a complete change of properties.
-The governor of the feast summoned the bridegroom, underscoring his role in the event's coordination.
+	- VERSE_REF FOUND IN BHT!
+- Attempt 4 BHT: The servants who served the wine at the wedding were aware that it had once been water, but they did not know the power that had transformed it.
+Jesus, in contrast to John the Baptist, embraced social interaction, despite facing criticism for it.
+The law of love, as taught by Paul, urges Christians to willingly forgo anything that might cause others to stumble.
+The governor of the feast commended the bridegroom after tasting the wine, confirming the genuineness of the miracle.
-- 🔄 John 2:9 (attempt 4, 89 words, 20.63% quotes quality score: 1.1618355977598354, V2 normalized quality score: 29.97, commentator tiers 1-3: 25.69%, 33.17%, 41.14%)
+- 🔄 John 2:9 (attempt 4, 81 words, 38.33% quotes quality score: 1.3925267843471203, V2 normalized quality score: 37.64, commentator tiers 1-3: 28.53%, 27.29%, 44.18%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
-- Attempt 5 BHT: The tablemaster, unaware of the miracle, contrasted with the servants who knew the source of the water-turned-wine.
-Jesus's participation in social life does not endorse the modern liquor trade's detrimental impacts.
-The law of love compels Christians to willingly sacrifice stumbling blocks.
-The tablemaster's impartial judgment indicated the absence of collusion between Jesus and the feast attendees.
-The water's transformation into wine demonstrated a complete alteration of its properties.
-The governor of the feast summoned the bridegroom, highlighting his responsibility for the event's organization and management.
+- Attempt 5 BHT: The servants who served the wine at the wedding knew the source of the water but not the power that turned it into wine.
+Unlike John the Baptist, Jesus participated in the social life of the time and faced criticism for it.
+The law of love, as taught by Paul, encourages Christians to willingly give up anything that may cause others to stumble into sin.
+The governor of the feast commended the bridegroom after tasting the wine, confirming the authenticity of the miracle.
-- 🔄 John 2:9 (attempt 5, 93 words, 23.44% quotes quality score: 1.1781662535140638, V2 normalized quality score: 30.52, commentator tiers 1-3: 22.97%, 36.27%, 40.75%)
+- 🔄 John 2:9 (attempt 5, 83 words, 36.21% quotes quality score: 1.4576635438243262, V2 normalized quality score: 39.81, commentator tiers 1-3: 29.98%, 27.86%, 42.15%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
-- ✅ John 2:9 bht prompt v0.8 (92 words, 30.16% quotes)
+- ✅ John 2:9 bht prompt v0.8 (83 words, 36.21% quotes)
-- quality score: 1.2354115315043979, V2 normalized quality score: 32.42, commentator tiers 1-3: 23.8%, 33.71%, 42.49%)
+- quality score: 1.4576635438243262, V2 normalized quality score: 39.81, commentator tiers 1-3: 29.98%, 27.86%, 42.15%)